 Objectives of the Competition – The Louis Agassiz Prize will be awarded annually to the winner of an essay competition, held for the purpose of recognizing outstanding writing skills of undergraduate students.
 The prize(s) will be awarded by a review board whose members represent the sciences and the humanities.

-Awards – Up to three awards may be given each year.
+Awards – Up to three scholarship awards may be given each year.
 In addition to the Louis Agassiz Award ($2,000), a second prize ($1,250) and third prize ($750) may be offered to encourage broad participation.
 Should the review board decide that there are not three essays meriting a prize, funds not awarded shall be carried over to the following year.
 The scholarship awards will be deposited into the recipient's Louie account.

 Eligible Participants – All students currently enrolled in their first NAU Undergraduate degree program are eligible.